barionleg/cesium.wiki.gs/CZML-Structure.md

 }
 ```

 Composite values must always be specified within an interval, even if that interval is infinite as shown here.
-If the value, `[1.0, 2.0, 3.0]`, were allowed as the value of the `complexProperty` directly, it would be necessary for a client interpreting the CZML to look at the contents of the array to determine whether the array was a list of intervals or a single value.
+If the value, `[1.0, 2.0, 3.0]`, were allowed as the value of the `complexProperty` directly, it would be necessary for a client interpreting the CZML to look at the contents of the array to determine whether the array is a list of intervals or a single value.
 So, for simplicity, we do not allow this.

 The [[CZML Content]] page describes how various types of data are encoded in arrays.